grip-on-software/agent-config/README.md

   (empty string), then the raw configuration is accessible via the web UI.
 - `key_path` (`IDENTITY_PATH`): The (relative) path in which SSH keys are stored.
+- `visualization_url` (`VISUALIZATION_URL`): URL to link to from the index page of the web UI, when the viewer can see what happens with collected data.

 ## Building